joshuacook/gatech-edtech-final-project/documentation/final-paper.md

 # III.
 Implementation of the Knowledge Processing Pipeline

 The proof-of-concept implementation focused on establishing core functionality for automated knowledge extraction and concept formation using Large Language Models.
 The current implementation demonstrates basic pipeline functionality while revealing important technical challenges that inform future development.
+All code is available on GitHub [[link]](https://github.com/joshuacook/gatech-edtech-final-project).

 ### Architecture Overview